LKirst/lie-esl/_pages/LK_Checklist_ThesisStatement_B1.md

 text what your topic sentence is for one body paragraph.
 A thesis statement presents the main idea of your essay.

-A strong thesis statement states **one main idea**.
-This idea can have subtopics which you then develop in different body paragraphs but you should not present two separate ideas in one thesis statement.
+A strong thesis statement states **one main idea of your text**.
+This idea can have **subtopics** which you then develop in different body paragraphs, but you should not present two unrelated ideas in one thesis statement.

+Here are two examples:

 1. Example: *The German government should take measures to prevent the adverse effects of sugary drinks on public health by introducing a sugar tax and